galenscook/legacy-algorithms/largest_palindrome/README.md

 ##Language/Testing
-JavaScript.
-To run the Jasmine tests, open the [JavaScriptSpecRunner](../JavaScriptSpecRunner.html) file in a browser.
++ JavaScript -- To run the Jasmine tests, open the [JavaScriptSpecRunner](../JavaScriptSpecRunner.html) file in a browser.

++ Ruby -- Run the [RSpec File](largest_palindrome_spec.rb) file in the terminal.

 ###Source